jkrh/kvms/README.md

    to be changed after VM has been initialized.
 At the moment the protection is for all EL2 mappings which prevents from creating new VMs after the lock has been set
+8) QEMU protected guest support to give the madvise() hint to KSM not to scan the guest memory: -cpu=host,protected-guest-support=kvms